A Locals Guide to the Best Things to do in Cork (2024 Guide)

-Why visit Cork?
+Why should you visit Cork?
 Well, I may be biased as Cork, Ireland is where I grew up.
 But, I’m of the opinion that Cork has it all!
-From the best beaches in all of Ireland, to quirky coffee shops that serve an excellent brew, to its colourful local characters who will welcome you with arms wide open.
+From the best beaches in all of Ireland, to quirky coffee shops that serve an excellent brew, to its colorful local characters who will welcome you with arms wide open.

-Despite, travelling the world for the better part of 6 years Cork still and always will be the place closest to my heart.
-The quote above is what encouraged me to write this post, even though I’ve been to some of the most beautiful destinations on the planet Cork remains the place I want to be my ‘forever home’.
-All together now ‘awww’, on that note here’s 9 reasons why you must visit Cork ASAP!
+Despite traveling the world for the better part of 10 years, Cork still and always will be the place closest to my heart.
+The quote above is what encouraged me to write this post, even though I’ve been to some of the most beautiful destinations on the planet Cork remains the place I want to be my ‘forever home’. ย All together now ‘aw,’ on that note, here are 15 reasons why you must visit Cork ASAP!

 With Cork being the most Southerly county, the weather is typically the warmest in the country.
 It’s still Ireland though, so please don’t arrive expecting a Mediterranean climate or anything.

-I was blown away last month when I spent a couple of weeks back home, I saw three of the most spectacular sunsets I’ve ever seen and I’ve lived in the sunset capital of the world – Australia.
-The photo below speaks for itself really.
+I’ve been blown away by the sunsets in Cork, I saw three of the most spectacular sunsets I’ve ever seen and I’ve lived in the sunset capital of the world – Australia.

 Be sure to head down to West Cork for the best sunsets in my opinion – particularly at Mizen Head, Galley Head Lighthouse outside Rosscarbery or Sheep’s Head along the Beara Peninsula!
 A great secret sunset spot is Charles Fort in Kinsale, although popular during the day with history lovers its typically quiet at sunset and offers a great vantage point over Kinsale harbor.